WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 ### 1. Collection Acquisitions Form

 Organizations seeking to contribute video and audio collections to the AAPB are asked to fill out our [Collection Acquisitions Form](https://s3.amazonaws.com/americanarchive.org/resources/AAPB_collection_acquisitions_form.pdf).
-Send your completed form to Casey Davis, AAPB Project Manager at casey_davis@wgbh.org.
+Send your completed form to the AAPB Project Manager at aapb_notifications@wgbh.org.

 ### 2. Deed of Gift